-As you may know, we at Turkin Mortgages are on a mission to make the mortgage industry more accessible than ever before.
+As you may know, we at Leon Turkin & Team are on a mission to make the mortgage industry more accessible than ever before.
 Over the years, we have seen just how confused some people become at the sheer amount of options and the terminology used so we are trying to reduce the barriers that currently exist.
-Today, we have a guide for you discussing the differences between a mortgage lender and a mortgage broker.
-In recent times, these two terms have been used interchangeably but this shouldn’t be the case and here’s why!
+Today, we have a guide for you to discuss the differences between a mortgage lender and a mortgage broker.
+In recent times, these two terms have been used interchangeably but this shouldn’t be the case, and here’s why!

 For a body to be considered a mortgage ‘lender’, they must offer their own mortgage products so this includes commercial banks.
 When you choose to go down this route, you will have to apply to each and every bank in order to compare the market and really assess what’s on offer.
 Ultimately, this means a time-consuming process of filling out many different application forms just for one quote at a time.